dnsimple/dnsimple-support/content/articles/letsencrypt.markdown

 ---

-[Let's Encrypt](https://letsencrypt.org/) is a new [certificate authority](/articles/what-is-certificate-authority) that joined the scenes in late 2015, and become an official member of the CA/B forum in 2016.
+[Let's Encrypt](https://letsencrypt.org/) is a new [certificate authority](/articles/what-is-certificate-authority) that joined the scenes in late 2015, and became an official member of the CA/B forum in 2016.

-Let's Encrypt is innovative certificate authority under several point of views.
-The 3 most self-distinguishing characteristics, also listed in their homepage are: _free_, _automated_, and _open_.
+Let's Encrypt is an innovative certificate authority from several point of views.
+The 3 most distinguishing characteristics, as listed on their homepage are _free_, _automated_, and _open_.

-- free: Let's Encrypt SSL certificates are free, they don't charge per certificate
+- free: Let's Encrypt SSL certificates are free; they don't charge per certificate
 - automated: Let's Encrypt issuance process is fully automated.
 They developed a new issuance protocol called [ACME](https://letsencrypt.org/docs/acme-protocol-updates/) that is designed to be fully automated, with no manual intervention
 - open: the source code of the Let's Encrypt certification authority is completely open source, and available in a [GitHub account](http://github.com/letsencrypt).
-This is by far the most unique caracheristic of this CA.
+This is by far the most unique characteristic of this CA.

 ## Let's Encrypt highlights

-As mentioned before, Let's Encrypt is quite different than most of the traditional certificate authorities.
-Here's a few relevant information that you may want to keep in mind, before requesting an SSL certificates.
+As mentioned before, Let's Encrypt is quite different than most traditional certificate authorities.
+Here's a few relevant pieces of information that you may want to keep in mind, before requesting one of their SSL certificates.

 - Let's Encrypt only issues [domain-validated](/articles/ssl-certificates-types/) SSL certificates.
 There is no plan to support OV or EV certificates.
 - Wildcard names are not supported, Let's Encrypt SSL certificates can only include explicit names.
-- A single Let's Encrypt certificate can include up to 100 SAN names
+- A single Let's Encrypt certificate can include up to 100 SAN names.
 - Let's Encrypt certificates have fixed expiration period of 90 days.
 It's not possible to request a certificate with a longer expiration, therefore it won't be possible to obtain 1-year or [multi-years](/articles/can-multi-year-ssl-certificates) SSL certificates.
 - Although Let's Encrypt is a new authority, their SSL certificates are compatible with major browsers as their root certificate was cross-signed by an older certificate authority.
 For a complete list of supported platforms check out the [certificate compatibility](https://letsencrypt.org/docs/certificate-compatibility/) page.
 - Let's Encrypt certificates are domain-validated.
 The most common validation mechanisms are DNS-based and HTTP-based.
 They don't support traditional [email-based validation](/articles/ssl-certificates-email-validation).